mystic-finance/octarine-UI-integration/README.md

 ## Fees

-A protocol fee is taken in the **sell token** and collected on-chain to `feeRecipient` at settlement.
+A protocol fee is taken in the **buy token** and collected on-chain to `feeRecipient` at settlement.
 It's already reflected in the numbers you display:

 - `request.fee` (and `bid.fee`, the same value) is the fee in raw sell-token units.
 - `bid.takerAmount` is the sell amount **net of** it.